-In both precipitation and agglutination, there are three zones namely pro-zone, post-zone and zone of equivalence.
+There are three zones in both precipitation and agglutination, namely pro-zone, post-zone, and zone of equivalence.

-Pro-zone: It forms when the antibodies are in excess.
+Pro-zone: It forms in case of an excess antibody concentration.
 Pro-zone gives a negative result for both precipitation as well as agglutination reaction.
 This does not form the immunocomplex or antigen-antibody complex.

-Zone of equivalence: It forms when the concentration and ratio of both antigen and antibody are present in equal proportion.
-Zone of equivalence gives a positive result for precipitation as well as agglutination reaction by the lattice formation.
+Zone of equivalence: It forms when the concentration and ratio of both antigen and antibody are at equilibrium.
+Zone of equivalence gives a positive result in the formation of an immunocomplex via lattice formation.

-Post-zone: It forms when the antigens are in excess.
-Post-zone also gives a negative result for both the reaction and does not form the immunocomplex.
+Post-zone: It forms in case of an excess antigen concentration.
+Post-zone also gives a negative result for both the reactions and does not form an immunocomplex.

-For the lattice formation, there is a standard curve where at the zone of equivalence, the precipitation and agglutination reaction occurs.
-To prepare the standard curve, one reactant is kept constant, i.e. Antibody and the other reactant, i.e. Antigen is kept in an increasing concentration.
-Therefore by the increasing concentration of antigen and constant volume of antibody, three zones will form that is shown in the diagram given below.
+There is a standard curve for the lattice formation where at the zone of equivalence, the precipitation and agglutination reaction occurs.
+To prepare the standard curve, one reactant is kept constant (Antibody) and the other reactant (Antigen) is kept on increasing.
+Therefore, by increasing the concentration of antigens and keeping the constant volume of antibody, three zones will form, shown in the diagram below.

-- Both precipitation and agglutination reaction are the two most common serological tests.
+- Both precipitation and agglutination reaction are the two most common serological assays.

-- Precipitation, as well as agglutination reaction, can be used for the quantitative study of antigen and antibody.
+- Both can be used for the quantitative study of antigen and antibody.

 - Agglutination and precipitation reaction requires both the reactants, i.e. antigen and antibody to form an immunocomplex or lattice.

-Therefore, precipitation and agglutination reactions are the serological methods which involve an antigen and antibody reaction.
-In both, the cross-linkage between antigen and antibody results in the formation of immunocomplex or lattice.
+Therefore, precipitation and agglutination reactions are the serological assays, which requires both antigens and antibodies as the reacting particles.
+The aggregation or cross-linkage between the antigens and antibodies result in the formation of immunocomplex or lattice.
 For the reaction to occur, the ratio of antigen and antibody must be equal.
 It there is any change in the ratio of either antigen or antibody, the formation of a lattice will not occur.